Paid Internship Opportunity for Upper-Level High School Students

 Do you want to know more about videography, editing, lighting, audio, graphics, or big multi-camera productions?

-Media Makers is a high school career prep internship program at KSPS PBS where students receive training and work in paid positions alongside staff, hands-on, producing real-world videos for online, social media, and broadcast.
+Takes place at the KSPS PBS studios on Spokane’s South Hill.
+Students receive training and work in paid positions alongside staff, hands-on, producing real-world videos for online, social media, and broadcast.

 Get training & real-world experience with industry professionals